 MATRIX offers a wide range of course options to help companies deliver the type of training that they need, whether it’s instructor-led, self-paced, blended, or micro learning.

 iSpring Learn offers the possibility of adding just self-paced courses that can be configured to be Restricted or Free.
 In the case of Free courses, learners can go through the class as they wish.
 If the course is Restricted, learners have to take modules one-by-one.
 Courses in iSpring Learn can be set up to suit microlearning needs.

-MATRIX offers 12 types of assessments, including quizzes, surveys, Dropbox, LTI, discussions, and essays.
+MATRIX offers 15 types of assessments, including quizzes, surveys, Dropbox, LTI, discussions, essays, and more.
+There is also a possibility to add question banks that can be reused in multiple quizzes and surveys.
+These questions can be tagged and used with additional completion requirements for quizzes.
 Instructors can easily see a centralized view of learners’ scores, quickly add results, and make changes through the Scores tab.

 iSpring Learn instructors can only evaluate learners’ understanding of a course through a free form assessment or they can add multiple choice, multiple response, and type-in questions to longreads.
 There is no equivalent to the Scores table in iSpring Learn.

 In MATRIX, analytics allows instructors to view useful information such as the overall progress of learners and the progress of individual learners through modules, assessments, mastery, and more.
 The ad-hoc reporting feature allows users to select the data that they want to report on such as users, classes, paths, organizations, awards, and more.
 These reports can be customized further by selecting a variety of fields, using filtering options, by sorting and grouping data based on different parameters, and choosing multiple chart outputs.